-I’m never okay with any kind of OTT violence, racism, sexism or nastiness not even when it is “an integral part of the story”.
+I’m never okay with any kind of OTT violence, racism, sexism or nastiness, not even when it is “an integral part of the story”.
 I don’t like shows like that and I won’t show them to my kids.
 Oh, fair enough, Game of Thrones is an exception.
 But that one is definitely not for the kids!

 Limiting the binge in binge-watching

 Have a meander through these suggestions and see if one suits your fam.
 Once selected, it’s best to keep the “binge” out of “binge watching” – try to limit yourselves to a couple of episodes a week at most.
-That way you limit TV watching, plus you have plenty of time to talk about each show and anticipate the next installment.
-I’m confident that at least one of these Netflix series for tweens and teens will spark your interest and lots of good conversation!
+That way you limit TV watching, plus you have plenty of time to talk about each show and anticipate the next instalment.
+I’m confident that at least one of these Netflix series for tweens and teens will spark your interest and lots of good conversations!

 Don’t miss this list too: 12 terrific under-the-radar TV shows for tweens